 - Salt and pepper

-- Rosemary or thyme sprigs (optional)
+- Optional: Rosemary or thyme sprigs

-Heat the oil on a hot skillet pan, add the steak and sear for 30 seconds on each side.This will give the steak that nice golden-brown crust.
+Heat the oil in a hot skillet and sear your steak for 30 seconds on each side.This will give the steak a nice golden-brown crust.

 Let it rest for five minutes and serve.